 If mold is present in concrete walls, try these tips;

-- Clean up and dry out your walls quickly within 24 to 48 hours, especially if you recently experienced flood and water leaks.
+1. Act fast and dry your walls within 24 to 48 hours, especially after floods or leaks.

-- Prepare the area by moving items out like painting, lamp, and wallpapers.
+4. Clear the area by moving things like paintings and wallpapers.

-- Make a bleaching solution by mixing one part bleach and three parts water in a spray bottle.
+5. Mix one part bleach with three parts water in a spray bottle to make a cleaning solution.

-- If the mold is still apparent, try spraying the product into the walls and allowing it to soak for a few minutes before scrubbing.
+7. If mold is still visible, spray the solution on the walls and let it sit for a few minutes before scrubbing again.

 If mold is present in drywall or painted walls, try the following tips;